 Decks are very popular in the USA, and there are a good number of US-based web-sites offering detailed advice on deck construction.
 However, decks have a tendency to be highly individual and need to be tailored to each site, so only the basics will be covered here.

 It should be borne in mind that timber decks can become quite slippery and dangerous in the near permanent damp we have in this country from October to May.
-Grooved boards help reduce the risk of slipping, but it may be necessary to sprinkle grit sand or similar over the deck in winter, for extra traction and added safety.
+Grooved boards help reduce the risk of slipping, but, in the absence of any other strategy, it may be necessary to sprinkle grit sand or similar over the deck in winter, for extra traction and added safety.

 Basically, a deck consists of boards laid on top of bearer timbers which, in turn, are carried above the ground by various means.
 Many of the DIY sheds now offer ready-milled deck boards, and there are specialist timber suppliers stocking the Western Red Cedar so beloved of North American deck builders, although most treated timber would be acceptable for construction.
 Deck boards are typically 19-27mm thick, 75-200mm wide, with a gap of up to 10mm between succesive boards.
 The bearer timbers typically 75/100x50mm or larger, at approximately 450mm centres, although site conditions generally dictate this dimension.